loganwhite/notes/TeX/latex_questions_n_answers.md

 \end{lstlisting}
 ```

-## How to group reference numbers in the main body in IEEEtran latex template.
+## How to group reference numbers in the main body?
 Add the following package.
 ```latex
 \usepackage[noadjust]{cite}